Hardware

 system

-Select machine with given system attributes
+Select or provision a guest with given system properties.

 Note